vinod-lakhani/First-try/weleap-mockups/VERCEL_SETUP.md

 # Vercel Deployment Setup

-## ⚠️ Fixing 404 Error
+## ⚠️ Fixing Build Issues

-If you're getting a 404 error, the Root Directory is NOT set correctly.
+If your build completes in under 1 second (like 177ms), Vercel is NOT finding your Next.js project.
 Here's how to fix it:

+### Issue: Build completes too quickly (no npm install, no build output)

+**The Root Directory is NOT set correctly.** Here's how to fix it:

 1. Go to your Vercel project dashboard
 2. Click on **Settings** (in the top navigation)